ronbentley1/Arduino-REM_SYS-Asynchronous-Timed-Reminders/README.md

 Ron D Bentley (UK)
-# Arduino-Asnchronous REM_SYS-Timed-Reminders

-REM_SYS – asynchronous elapsed & real-time reminder alerting
+# REM_SYS – asynchronous elapsed & real-time reminder alerting

 Have you a need to develop Arduino applications that are based on time?
 For example, performing certain operations and tests at specific times of the day, repeating other actions at fixed intervals as a one off activity, a recurring activity or just for a fixed duration?
 If so, then perhaps REM_SYS is well worth considering as the basis within which to develop your applications